Mental capacity and mental illness

 - live in England and Wales.

-The MCA is there to do the following:
+The MCA is there to do the following.

 - Help you to make decisions for yourself if you lack mental capacity.
 Your friends, family or carer can help you to make a decision.
-If you don’t have any support, you will get an independent mental capacity advocate to help you.
+If you don’t have any support, you can get an independent mental capacity advocate to help you.

 - Give you the option to make decisions about your future.
 Such as your care preferences and who will manage your money.
 But you will have to make these decisions when you have mental capacity.